Air gap (networking): Software updates

-From a security perspective, the main drawback of an air gapped network is the inability of software to automatically self update.
+From a security perspective, a major drawback of an air-gapped network is the inability of software to automatically self update.
 Users and system administrators must instead download and install updates manually.
 If a strict update routine is not followed, this results in out-of-date software running on the network, which may contain known security vulnerabilities.
-If an adversary manages to gain access to the air gapped network (for instance by contacting a disgruntled employee or using social engineering) they may be able to quickly spread within the air gapped network using such vulnerabilities with a possibly higher success rate than on the public Internet.
+If an adversary manages to gain access to the air-gapped network (for instance, by contacting a disgruntled employee or using social engineering) they may be able to quickly spread within the air-gapped network using such vulnerabilities with a possibly higher success rate than on the public Internet.

-System administrators may manage software updates in an air gapped network using dedicated solutions such as Windows Server Update Services or network logon scripts.
-Such mechanisms would allow all computers on the air gapped network to automatically install updates after the system administrator downloads the updates from the Internet once.
-The problem is not completely eliminated though, especially if users have administrative privileges on their local workstations and are therefore able to install software which is not centrally managed.
+System administrators may manage software updates in an air-gapped network using dedicated solutions such as Windows Server Update Services or network logon scripts.
+Such mechanisms would allow all computers on the air-gapped network to automatically install updates after the system administrator downloads the updates from the Internet once.
+The problem is not completely eliminated, though, especially if users have administrative privileges on their local workstations and are therefore able to install software that is not centrally managed.
 The presence of IoT devices requiring firmware updates can also complicate matters, since often such updates cannot be centrally managed.